raysaini19/Terraform-associate-50/01-Infrastructure-as-Code-IaC-Basics/README.md

-# Infrastructure as Code Basics
+# Infrastructure as Code Basics- try

 ## Step-01: Understand Problems with Traditional way of Managing Infrastructure
 - Time it takes for building multiple environments